A Signaling Game Approach to Databases Querying and Interaction: A Game-theoretic Framework

-The data interaction game is a repeated game with identical interest between two players, the user and the database system.
-At each round of the game, i.e., a single interaction, the user selects the intent $e^u$ according to the prior probability distribution $\pi$.
+The data interaction game is a repeated game with identical interest between two players, the user and the DBMS.
+At each round of the game, i.e., a single interaction, the user selects an intent according to the prior probability distribution $\pi$.
 She then picks the query $q$ according to her strategy and submits it to the DBMS.
-The DBMS observes $q$ and interprets $q$ as intent $e^d$ based on its strategy, executes $e^d$ on the underlying database, and returns its result to the user.
-The user provides some feedback on the returned tuples and informs the DBMS how relevant the result is to her intent $e^u$.
-The goal of both the user and the DBMS is to have as many relevant tuples as possible in the returned result.
-Hence, both the user and the DBMS receive some reward according to the degree by which the returned result matches the user's intent $e^u$.
-This reward is measured based on the user feedback and using standard effectiveness metrics \cite{IRBook}.
-One example of such metrics is {\it precision}, which is the ratio of the number of relevant and returned tuples to the total number of returned tuples.
-In cases where the user examines only the top-$k$ returned answers, one may use {\it precision at $k$}, $p@k$, that measure the precision of the top-$k$ returned tuples.
-At the end of each round, both the user and the DBMS receive a reward equal to the value of the selected effectiveness metric for the returned result.
-Each pair of the user and the DBMS strategy, ($U$,$D$), is a {\it strategy profile}.
-Thus, the expected payoff for both players with strategy profile ($U$,$D$) in each interaction is
+The DBMS observes $q$ and interprets $q$ based on its strategy, and returns the results of the interpretation(s) on the underlying database to the user.
+The user provides some feedback on the returned tuples and informs the DBMS how relevant the tuples are to her intent.
+In this paper, we assume that the user informs the DBMS if some tuples satisfy the intent via some signal, e.g., selecting the tuple, in some interactions.
+The feedback signals may be noisy, e.g., a user may click on a tuple by mistake.
+Researchers have proposed models to accurately detect the informative signals \cite{hofmann2013balancing}.
+Dealing with the issue of noisy signals is out of the scope of this paper.

-where $r$ is the effectiveness metric computed using the user's feedback on the result of the interpreted intent $e_{\ell}$ over the underlying database.